How to show & hide elements

 Hide: RightMessage will force the element to be hidden (even if the website has it shown to begin with).

-For the CTA button that is visible on the website home page in the below example, we want to hide the ‘Find Out More’ button for segments where the visitor is already a subscriber.
+For the CTA button that is visible on the website home page in the below example, we want to hide the ‘Find Out More’ button for a specific segment.

 In the ‘Visibility’ settings, change the visibility to ‘Hide’.
 You will need to repeat this for each segment you want to hide the element from.